The Battlefield LIVE Capture the Base Game is one of the best games to play.

 Normally the mission runs for 30 minutes.
 In this scenario, each team is guaranteed unlimited re-spawns for the first 20 minutes.

-When using a Battle Box set as a medic box it automatically count the number of re-spawns.
+When using a Battle Box set as a medic box it automatically counts the number of re-spawns.
 Each Battle Box is locked to a team.

 At the 20-minute mark, the Mission C.O. talks to the referees at each base to obtain the re-spawn count for each team.
 If the attackers have taken more re-spawns than the defenders then attackers get 50% of the total team size in re-spawns (so if there are 50 attacker gamers, they get 25 re-spawns) else attackers received 100% re-spawns.